-4 ingredients are all that you need to make these Bacon Wrapped Dates that are stuffed with goat cheese and almonds.
-These stuffed dates are a Spanish tapas are so easy to make, and they’re filled to the brim with flavor!
+Four ingredients are all that you need to make these Bacon Wrapped Dates that are stuffed with goat cheese and almonds.
+These stuffed dates are Spanish tapas that are so easy to make, and they’re filled to the brim with flavor!

 - They’re SO easy to make

 - They delicious and they’re always a hit

 - They’re different from your typical party food